wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-4.md

 - libGDX
 - video games
 - Android
+redirect_from:
-permalink: /2014/06/a-running-game-with-libgdx-part-4.html
+- /2014/06/a-running-game-with-libgdx-part-4.html
 assets_url: /assets/libgdx-cityescape-tutorial
 ---

-Check out [part 1](http://www.williammora.com/2014/06/a-running-game-with-libgdx-part-1.html) for the project and world setup!
+Check out [part 1](/a-running-game-with-libgdx-part-1) for the project and world setup!
-Check out [part 2](http://www.williammora.com/2014/06/a-running-game-with-libgdx-part-2.html) for implementing controls for our runner!
+Check out [part 2](/a-running-game-with-libgdx-part-2) for implementing controls for our runner!
-We introduced our enemies on [part 3](http://www.williammora.com/2014/06/a-running-game-with-libgdx-part-3.html).
+We introduced our enemies on [part 3](/a-running-game-with-libgdx-part-3).

 This is part 4 of a tutorial on writing a 2d running game.
 Remember the code is on [GitHub](https://github.com/wmora/cityescape).
 Also, a final version based on this tutorial is on [Google Play](https://play.google.com/store/apps/details?id=com.gamestudio24.cityescape.android).